What Exactly is KPI Alignment?September 20, 2011 by Stacey Barr

 The third type of alignment is to Business Units…

-Organisations that don’t yet understand what its business processes are not ready to align KPIs and performance measures to processes.
+Organisations that don’t yet understand its business processes are not ready to align KPIs and performance measures to processes.
 So instead they’ll align their KPIs to business units, or the departments or functional areas demarcated by the organisational structure.

 When KPIs are aligned to business units, it’s similar to aligning them to processes: the business unit has KPIs that monitor the most important performance results that it exists to achieve, as well as KPIs that monitor its greatest influence in support of the results the organisation exists to achieve.